Tompouday/tompouday/README.md

 - 🤝 I’m looking for help with **many things, since it's pretty new to me.**

-- 👨‍💻 All of my projects are available at [work in progress](https://github.com/Tompouday)
+- 👨‍💻 All of my projects are available at [here](https://github.com/Tompouday)

 - 💬 Ask me about **anything !**